rust-lang/book/nostarch/chapter12.md

 }
 ```

-Iterating through each line in `contents`
+Listing 12-17: Iterating through each line in `contents`

 The `lines` method returns an iterator.
 We’ll talk about iterators in depth in
 Chapter 13, but recall that you saw this way of using an iterator in Listing